Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 ### <a name="input_is_private"></a> [is\_private](#input\_is\_private)

-Description: Specifies if every provisioned resource should be private and inaccessible from the Internet.
+Description: DEPRECATED.
+Please use `var.public_network_access_enabled`.

 Type: `bool`

-Default: `false`
+Default: `null`

 ### <a name="input_key_vault"></a> [key\_vault](#input\_key\_vault)

 Description: An object describing the Key Vault required for the workspace.
 This includes the following properties:
 - `resource_id` - The resource ID of an existing Key Vault.
-- `use_microsoft_managed_key_vault` -  A flag indicating if a microsoft managed key value should be used, no new key vault will be created (preview), flag only applicable to AI Foundry (Hub).
+- `use_microsoft_managed_key_vault` -  A flag indicating if a microsoft managed key value should be used, no new key vault will be created (preview), flag only applicable to AI Hub.

 Type: